Andrettin/Wyrmsun/readme.txt

 - Upon accepting the quest from the "Strike a Bargain?" event, the player now acquires a farm from the gnomish monarch.
 This effect is specific to the Chaincolt Foothills map.
 - It is now possible for events to have images.
 - The "Greebo's Shinies" now has a goblin swordsman event image (by b_o).
+- Receiving the "The Last Caravan has Arrived!" event while in the Chaincolt Foothills map will result in victory.
+- The "Strike a Bargain?" event now creates an extra Axefighter for the raider player in an alternate location, to make it more difficult to avoid the bandits at all while moving the caravans to your Mead Hall.

 * Factions
 - Added an option in the single player game menu to choose which faction of the civilization you want to play as (i.e. which dwarven clan).
 Right now, this affects which events you get, and in the future it may affect which units, buildings and upgrades are available to you.